gnzlbg/static_vector/README.md

   noexcept(is_nothrow_destructible<value_type>{} and is_nothrow_swappable<value_type>{});
 ```

-> Stable erases the element at \p position.
+> Stable erases the element at `position` (preserving the relative order of the elements in the vector).
 >
 > - _Requirements_: none.
 >